-Show all selected and unselected fields to: Select which users you want to see all the fields on the form.
+Show all selected and unselected fields to: Select which users you want to see all the fields on the new request form.
 The following options control the access to the fields on the form.

 |All Users (Plan Licenses)||All users who have a Plan license can see the selected as well as the unselected fields.|

 |People with view access to this project (Plan License)||Those users with a Plan license that also have View rights to this project can see the selected as well as the unselected fields.
 The rest of the users who can submit requests to this project can see just the selected fields.|

 |No Users||No users can see the unselected fields.
 All users who can submit requests to this project can only see the fields selected.|

 Custom Forms: Select a custom form to associate with the Request Queue.
 Only Issue Custom Forms are available to select from this drop-down menu.
 All issues submitted to the Request Queue will have the selected forms associated with them.
 You must create issue custom forms before you can see them displayed in the Queue Details section.